bover87/HMB-FFRK-JP-LabMem/README.md

 ## Configuration
 ### General program options

-All of these settings can be accessed by pressing `C`
+All of these settings can be accessed by pressing `C`. **It is strongly recommended that you use the configuration tool instead of manually editing hte configuration files; we will only provide support for usage of the configuration tool.**

 ![Config Screenshot](/docs/img/config_lab_01.png?v=3)